eugenezadorin/airtable-php/README.md

 [ ] Clean up code

+## Known problems

+Client uses `ext-curl` to make requests and `ext-json` to encode/decode results.
+Make sure this php extensions installed and properly configured.

+If you see `SSL certificate problem: unable to get local issuer certificate` you probably have to configure option `curl.cainfo` in your `php.ini`.
+[Source](https://stackoverflow.com/questions/28858351/php-ssl-certificate-error-unable-to-get-local-issuer-certificate)

+## License and contributing

+MIT License.
+Any feedback is highly appreciated — welcome to [issues](https://github.com/eugenezadorin/airtable-php/issues).

+If you want to send pull request make sure all tests are pass.

 ## Tests

 Copy this [readonly test database](https://airtable.com/shrs2bB37sScbDuLX) into your Airtable account, then fill env variables specified in `phpunit.xml.dist`.